apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

     data is stored under specific repository path and all queries are made under those path.

-    In fact its recommended to use single index if all the properties being indexed are related.
+    In fact, it's recommended to use single index if all the properties being indexed are related.
 This would enable Lucene index to evaluate as much property restriction as possible natively (which is faster) and also save on storage cost incurred in storing the node path.

 7. Use features when required - There are certain features provided by Lucene index which incur extra cost in terms of storage space when enabled.
 For example enabling `evaluatePathRestrictions`, `ordering` etc. Enable such option only when you make use of those features and further enable them for only those properties.
 So `ordering` should be enabled only when sorting is being performed for those properties and `evaluatePathRestrictions` should only be enabled if you are going to specify path restrictions.